 X Accuracy in the first games gave every move perfect accuracy.
 This includes the OHKO instant death moves.
 The real dangers of this are because beating the eighth Gym Leader Giovanni got you the TM for Fissure which could be used on a lot of final form Pokemon like Dugtrio who could outspeed most Pokemon easily, and because OHKO moves could be used to defeat higher level opponents, it made defeating the Elite Four (barring Lance who could be defeated using a good Ice Beam user, which most Water Pokemon are) a piece of cake.
 The combination of X Accuracy and OHKO moves was so powerful that the mechanics for OHKO moves had to be changed in future generations so that they could never connect against an opponent whose level was higher than the user's level.

-In the first generation of games, the Psychic-type was the Infinity+1 Element, as Psychic-types only had a weakness to types of attacks that did below-average damage even after being doubled, and there were very few Pokémon with the stats to use moves of these types anyway (and due to a bug, one of those types actually didn't affect Psychic-type at all, rather than do double damage).
+In the first generation of games, the Psychic-type was highest on the elemental tier, as Psychic-types only had a weakness to types of attacks that did below-average damage even after being doubled, and there were very few Pokémon with the stats to use moves of these types anyway (and due to a bug, one of those types actually didn't affect Psychic-type at all, rather than do double damage).
 And also by the fact that in Generation I, the most common type was the Poison-type (which is weak to Psychic-type), with 33 members, just narrowly beating out the ever-common Water type (32 of the Generation I Pokémon).
 In later games, the Poison-type Pokémon count fell to the back so far that it was tough to remember why Psychic was ever such a powerful type to begin with.
 The Psychic-type advantage was made worse by the fact that the stat Special governed both Special Attack and Special Defense.
 This meant that Pokémon with high Special, such as Psychics, were much more useful than Pokémon with low Special, such as Fighting.
 This was fixed in later generations by separating them.

 Genius Bonus: The Magikarp line is a reference to a Chinese legend that states that if a carp can jump over the Dragon Gate (believed to be at the top of various waterfalls), it will be transformed into a dragon as a reward.
 This holds more ground when Pokémon Snap shows a Magikarp jumping into a waterfall and emerging as a Gyarados.